 And of course, one that is patented, so no one else can make it (or grow it).

 This isn’t to say they might be able to find one.
-Meanwhile U.S. patients are being deprived proven natural treatments for Alzheimer’s as we have documented in this publication.
+Meanwhile, conventional medicine has ignored proven natural treatments for Alzheimer’s disease.

 But this isn’t the only potential natural strategy to slow the progression of Alzheimer’s for those who have been struck with this condition.
 And even the most basic of nature’s resources has been shown to beat one of the most popular pharmaceutical Alzheimer’s treatment: memantine.